 The grammar of astronomy is learning these stars and constellations, and their meanings, and learning to identify them in the night sky.
 Basic knowledge of the movement of the earth and the heavens, seasons, moon phases, tides, the sun, and the orbits and planets of the solar system is all related to this study and is naturally brought out in the books below as the study of the constellations unfolds.

 The Night Sky Book explains these concepts clearly, and includes some hands-on projects as well.
 The Stars, and its companion, Find the Constellations, focus on identification.
-The greatest hands-on project, is of course, lying under the stars, with your guide book and your flashlight!
-Have a fun summer!

 The New Astronomy Book is part of the Wonders of Creation series written by qualified biblical scientists.
 The reviews at Amazon tend to be lower than deserved for this series, as the evolutionists give them terrible reviews.
 But, you will learn solid science based on truth, with the biblical foundation restored in its proper place.